FrancesCoronel/apprenticeships/.github/ISSUE_TEMPLATE/add-apprenticeship.md

 ## Featured Image

 Include a link to an image to feature with the apprenticeship that is at least 500px by 500px or upload it directly here.
+Also, please view the contributing guidelines to learn what makes an acceptable featured image.

 ---